Adoption of the Constitution of Ireland: Dáil debate

 The draft constitution was approved by the Oireachtas before being put to a vote.
 The Free State Oireachtas was originally bicameral, consisting of the Dáil and the Seanad or Senate, as well as the Governor-General, who gave royal assent to bills to enact them.
 However, the Seanad and Governor-General had been abolished in 1936, so that once passed by the Dáil, a bill became law on the signature of the Ceann Comhairle.

 The Constitution was not presented as a bill for enactment by the Oireachtas.
 Instead, the standing orders of the Dáil were changed so that it could pass a resolution by which it "approved" the draft constitution without it therefore immediately becoming law.
 The draft Constitution was introduced in Dáil on 10 March 1937, and was processed in the same manner as a bill, with first and second stages, committee and report stages, and a final stage on 14 June.
 Some amendments were made during these stages; notably, the name of the state was changed from Éire to "Éire, or in the English language, Ireland".

+During the debate De Valera claimed that if the Northern situation did not exist “there would be a flat down declaration of a Republic in this Constitution."

+Amendments

+The constitution contained reforms and symbols intended to assert Irish sovereignty.
+These included: